satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 their services that would factor into their evaluations for promotion and funding opportunities.

--The closed and anonymous review process does not acknowledge the role and importance of reviewers and Reviewing has thus become an extremely important but seldom acknowledged process.

 4. \*\*There is no measure of the quality of a review.\*\*

-no measures
+The closed and anonymous review process is not only lost from external scrutiny and data mining, there is no attempt to even quantify the level of support, impartiality, or expertise of the reviews or reviewers.

-This closed process also prevents an objective standardization of the scientific process.
+This closed process and lack of analytic or summary measures prevents an evaluation or objective standardization of the scientific process.

 5. \*\*Reviews cannot evolve.\*\*

-Information generated during the review (reviewer criticism and feedback) is unavailable.

-After an article has been published, the review process simply ends, as if the work and interpretations of the results are sealed in a time capsule.
+Not only is information generated during the review (criticism and feedback) unavailable, but after an article has been published, the review process simply ends, as if the work and interpretations of the results are sealed in a time capsule.
 Data, methods, analysis, and interpretations of the results are all a product of their time and context, and at a later time may not stand up to scrutiny or may yield new insights.
 Simply enabling a continuing dialogue about each article would make it a living document and integrate it in a rich scientific dialogue.

-In this article, we attempt to address these deficiencies by drawing on the ideas, experience, and technology recently developed to support code review in open source software projects, by proposing an open evaluation system for scientific publishing, and by proposing a research reproducibility metric that continues to quantify the impact and validity of contributions beyond their initial publication dates.

 Proposals